tonytw1/squirrel-detector/README.md

 This can be worked around by setting the capture resolution to 1024 x 640.
 I do not know why this works.

 The Pi Zero which the camera is connected to is a small device with limited processing capability.
-We'll want to send the image somewhere where a more capable machine can look at it.
+We'll want to send the captured images somewhere where a more capable machine can look at them.

 Let's use a python script to catch the Motion events and publish them.

-This script needs to capture the image file path and the bounding box from Motion and encode them into a message.
+This script needs to capture the image file path and bounding box from Motion and encode them into a message.

-The Motion `on_picture_save` event is able to give us the image file path and bounding box.
+Motion has a callback named `on_picture_save` is able to call one of our scripts with the image file path and bounding box everytime a image is captured.

 We can hook these together with this configuration line:

 `on_picture_save python3 /home/pi/on_motion_detected.py %f %w %h %K %L %i %J`

 We'll need to encode the image file for inclusion in a message.
 Base64 encoding should be enough.

 We'll use [MQTT](https://mqtt.org) to transport the messages.
+MQTT is simple and really practical about message sizes limits.

 We can publish the motion messages to a MQTT topic which other machines can subscribe to.
-MQTT is really practical about message sizes limits.

-This alll happens in the script `on_motion_detected.py`.
+This all happens in the script `on_motion_detected.py`.

 [on_motion_detected.py](on_motion_detected.py)